Garth619/WPVue/README.md

 * For your navigation menu, create one like you normally would and save it.
 Look in the URL of your browser while editing that menu and hopefully the URL will end with something like ?action=edit&menu=2 .
 Here 2 is the ID of our menu.
 To load up our navigation menu, edit the App.vue file in the SRC folder and you'll see a line like this:
 `HTTP.get('wp-json/wp-api-menus/v2/menus/2')`
 Change the 2 there to the ID of your navigation menu and save your changes.
+* You will need to create a page called "Front Page" to serve as the front page of your app.
+You do not need to add that page to the navigation menu as the home link is already included in the app.

 ---